Skip to content

 In Illinois, Little Blue Herons are less common than Great Blue Herons or Great Egrets.

-Birdwatchers should look for them in southern and central parts of the state, particularly during spring and summer months.
+Birdwatchers should look for them in the southern and central parts of the state, particularly during spring and summer months.

 Identifying characteristics at a glance: